Federal Funding Supports Programs to End Homelessness Across the State

 On January 14, 2020, the U.S. Department of Housing and Urban Development (HUD) announced nearly $2.2 billion in grants to support thousands of local homeless assistance programs across the United States.

 The communities served by New Jersey’s sixteen Continuums of Care (CoC) will receive $46,031,871 in funding.
-This new and renewal funding will support over a total of 200 predominantly renewed programs and also some new programs.
+This new and renewal funding will support over 200 predominantly renewed programs and also some new programs.

 Nationally, HUD’s CoC grants will provide critically needed support to approximately 6,593 local programs on the front lines, serving individuals and families experiencing homelessness.
 This is the first, tier one, of two announcements of CoC awards to be announced this year.
 Each year, HUD serves more than a million people through emergency shelter, transitional, and permanent housing programs.